firebolt-db/firebolt-db.github.io/docs/general-reference/data-types.md

 A floating-point number that has 15 decimal-digit precision.
 Decimal (fixed point) types are not supported. `DOUBLE` data types require 8 bytes.
 Synonyms: `DOUBLE`, `FLOAT8`, `FLOAT(p)` where 25 <= p <= 53.

+## String

-## TEXT
+### TEXT

-The TEXT type can be used to store character strings of any length using the UTF-8 encoding standard.
+The `TEXT` type can be used to store character strings of any length using the UTF-8 encoding standard.
 Only the ASCII letters "A" through "Z" and "a" through "z" are classified as letters (e.g., `UPPER('aäuü')` returns `'AäUü'`).
 The sort order of two strings is determined using the collation `ucs_basic`, which sorts strings by Unicode code point (e.g., `'Ab' < 'ab'` is true as `A` (`U+0041`) is less than `a` (`U+0061`)).
 The character with code zero cannot be in a string.